 And people can sense mediocrity, trust me.
 They filter non genuine messages and marketing strategies that don't take themselves as consumers seriously.

 We now have substantial data that brand consistency is very important to a company's success.
-In fact 33% of brands that use their identity consistently make more profit.
+In fact brands that use their identity consistently make 33% more profit.
 They're building trust slowly and winning genuine fans simply by standing up on their own power: their authentic personality!
+So, create your style guide and stick with it.

 That's why authentic brands win every time.
 They grow as their audience and business evolves.
 Brands all share one thing in common: they stay true to their intention and value proposition—no matter what!
 With an authentic approach, you build stronger connections with your audience over time which leads to more loyal customers and a bigger impact.